detjonmataj/Tiny-C-Compiler-Patches/AutoDereferencing-dot-operator/AutoDereferencing-dot-operator.md

 It was very difficult for me to understand how to access the members of the struct.
 Also, pointers were confusing to me at that time.
 I always forgot how to use them and access the members of the struct they are pointing to.

 I wasn't the only one who faced these problems.
 It was a problem for many other students as well.
 When I was mentoring First-Year Students, I came across the question "Why can't I access struct members only using the dot (.) operator?".
-I also read some posts and comments on the internet that mentioned the same thing which gave me an idea.
-This feature is also implemented in languages like Rust and Go.
+I also read some posts and comments on the internet that mentioned the same thing which gave me this idea.
+Let's say this feature is already in `Golang` and `Rust`, so I wanted to make it available in `C`.
+These two languages use the dot (.) operator to access the members of structures and there is no arrow (->) operator.
+That's a whole different story so I'm not going to discuss it here.

 More about this will be discussed below in this section.